S-Yaghouti/Slider/README.md

 3. The images list (you can use `fetch` if needed).
 4. The slider widget is exported.

+## Contribution

+**Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:**

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix `(git checkout -b feature-name)`.
+3. Make your changes and commit them `(git commit -m 'Add some feature')`.
+4. Push to the branch `(git push origin feature-name)`.
+5. Open a pull request for review.

+    Feel free to report any issues or suggest enhancements by creating a new issue in the repository.

 ## Credits & Contact

 **Creator**: Subhaan Yaghouti - Maintainer of the project.